the-full-stack/fsdl-text-recognizer/admin/outstanding_tasks.md

 - [ ] 1 get the evaluation tests to pass

-- [ ] 1 line detection model
-    - [x] @saurabh get a great line detection model going in notebook
-    - [-] @saurabh port line detection model to proper files, train it, and save model
-- [ ] 1 connect the line detection and line recognition model
-    - [ ] add test for the joint model
-- [ ] 1 make the app.py use the joint model

 Less important
+- [ ] 2 develop code to create IAM lines from IAM source data
+    - [ ] load in train/val/test ids in IamDataset
+    - [ ] strip &quot character from IAM dataset
 - [ ] 2 add metadata.toml for Brown corpus
 - [ ] 2 add tests for training (but don't run them in circleci)
 - [ ] 2 add to lab 5: output sample predictions every epoch so that they can be reviewed in weights and biases